 What form(s) does this medication come in?

-Each 1 mL of sterile, colourless to yellow, preservative-free, liquid concentrate contains 20 mg daratumumab.
+Each 1 mL of sterile, colourless-to-yellow, preservative-free, liquid concentrate contains 20 mg of daratumumab.
 Nonmedicinal ingredients: glacial acetic acid, sodium acetate trihydrate, sodium chloride, mannitol, polysorbate 20, and water for injection.

 How should I use this medication?